 The number of miles you get per litre of fuel varies from car to car, on how the car is being driven, and on the type and size of engine.
 For petrol vehicles, a 30 hour week petrol bill might typically amount to £90-£120.
 For diesel, it is about two-thirds of that figure.
 I don’t know about the other fuel types.

-Note that if you’re thinking of going electric as some sort of unique selling point to try and corner the market, the initial cost of a typical electric vehicle is around double that of an equivalent standard-fuelled car.
-Also remember that the range (i.e. how many miles you get from a full charge) is around 100-150 miles, and it takes 30 minutes to charge up to 80% of that range (or overnight if you want a full charge).
-Also think how your smartphone battery lasts less now than it did when you first bought it – will an electric car with 150 miles from a full charge when new still be able to do that after one year, then two years..?
-How much will a new battery cost you?
-And so on.
+Note that if you’re thinking of going electric as some sort of unique selling point to try and corner the market, consider that the initial cost of a typical electric vehicle is at least double that of an equivalent standard-fuelled car.
+Also remember that the range (i.e. how many miles you get from a full charge) is only around 100-150 miles at best, and that it takes 30 minutes to charge up to 80% of that range (overnight if you want a full charge).
+I know from having asked pupils whose parents have electric cars that the real range is somewhat less than the official figure.
+Consider how much a new battery would cost, and how the range might decrease as it ages.

 How many miles would I drive in a year?

-This is an important question if you’re looking to source a car on some sort of lease.
+This is an important question if you’re looking to source a car on some sort of lease, since these usually have mileage caps associated with them.
 Speaking personally, I do between 40,000-50,000 miles a year.
 When you lease a car, make damned sure you go for an option which covers your likely mileage – and don’t forget to include personal miles.
-After all, it’s what’s on the dashboard display when you take it back which counts.
+It’s what’s on the dashboard display when you take it back which counts – not just your lesson mileage.

 How many hours would I need to work?